gu-gridh/documentation/saintsophia.md

 ## Datasets
 The foundational dataset of inscriptions comes from Viacheslav Korniienko's twelve volume work Корпус _Графіті Софії Київської_ (2009-2020).
 As part of the project, Korniienko has been instrumental in translating this work into an open dataset.

-The documentation of the surfaces - cosisting of 3d-models, orthophotos, topographical visualisaitons, and reflectance transformation imaging - was carried out in 2024 and 2025 by an international team; Gunnar Almevik, Jonathan Westin and Ashely Green (University of Gothenburg, Sweden), and Olexandr Ganshin, Sviatoslav Petryk, Oksana Kovalska, and Sergii Trofymchuk (National Conservation Area “St. Sophia of Kyiv”, Ukraine).
+The documentation of the surfaces - consisting of 3d-models, orthophotos, topographical visualisaitons, and reflectance transformation imaging - was carried out in 2024 and 2025 by an international team; Gunnar Almevik, Jonathan Westin and Ashely Green (University of Gothenburg, Sweden), and Olexandr Ganshin, Sviatoslav Petryk, Oksana Kovalska, and Sergii Trofymchuk (National Conservation Area “St. Sophia of Kyiv”, Ukraine).